Board of Directors: Call for nominations

 - Current CV (limit of 10 pages)

-If a candidate receives multiple nominations for the same role, only the initial nomination file will be considered by the Nominating Committee.
+If a candidate receives multiple nominations, only the initial nomination file will be considered by the Nominating Committee.

 What criteria are considered in choosing a Board candidate?

-Please see the section “Criteria, eligibility and areas of emphasis” above.
+Please see the section "Criteria and eligibility" above.
 Candidates must be current and active RSNA members.

 Can a member from outside of North America be nominated?